 WHY WE NEED YOUR HELP

-We’re seeing huge benefits to the young people we support, however there’s a lot more crucial work to be done:
+We’re seeing huge benefits to the young people we support, however there’s a lot more work to do:

-- For some of the young people, BF Adventure is the only source of education or appropriate social contact as they refuse all other provisions offered.
+- For some young people, BF Adventure is their only source of education or appropriate social contact as they refuse all other provisions offered.

 - As young people gain our trust they also seek advice with us about other subjects such as domestic violence, drug abuse and housing issues.